sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_hotpatch_process.md

 They should then create an issue in `sourcegraph/customer`, labelled `team/cloud`, describing:

+1. Reason for the hotpatch
-1. The target customer instance
+2. The target customer instance
-2. The hotpatched image tag(s) to deploy
+3. The hotpatched image tag(s) to deploy
-3. Link to the branch from which the hotpatched images are built
+4. Link to the branch from which the hotpatched images are built

 ## Deploying a hotpatch